GeetikaSh/DataScienceKnowledgeBase/README.md

 # DataScienceKnowledgeBase

-# 🎯 Senior Data Scientist Roadmap (Aug 2025 – Aug 2026)
+# 🎯 Senior Data Scientist Roadmap (Sep 2025 – Sep 2026)

 Welcome to my year-long journey to sharpen Data Science and AI skills, build advanced projects, and prepare for senior Data Scientist roles.
 This repository is structured as a monthly roadmap with curated topics, hands-on projects, and interview preparation tracks.